 The school's Online Safety policy, available on the school's website, explains how we try to keep pupils safe in school and protect and educate them in the safe use of technology.
+This includes reference to the four C's -content/contact/conduct and commerce at relevant, age appropriate opportunities in the curriculum.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.